aysegulakbas/aysegulakbas/README.md

 # Hi, i'm Ayşegül 🙋
--Interested in AI, ML, image processing and mobile programming,<br /> -Innovative, focused on constantly improving skills and processes,<br /> -Planning a career path in the fields of artificial intelligence technologies, Project Management or Mobile Programming.<br />
+-Interested in AI, ML, image processing and mobile programming,<br /> -Innovative, focused on constantly improving skills and processes,<br /> -Planning a career path in the fields of artificial intelligence technologies and Mobile Programming.<br />

 Please feel free to get in touch with me for any reason!